 The case started with a search for a single missing woman.
 But when it uncovered a grisly scene of women’s corpses—buried close together on a Long Island beach—police quickly realized they were likely dealing with a serial killer.

 When 24-year-old sex worker Shannan Gilbert disappeared on May 1, 2010 after visiting a client in the gated Long Island community of Oak Beach, police had reason to suspect foul play.
 The night of her disappearance, Ms. Gilbert had called 911, telling the operator, “They are trying to kill me.”
 She’d knocked at house doors, panic-struck and pleading for help.

-While the Suffolk County Police Department knew their missing-person search might end tragically, they were unprepared for what they found: four bodies, spread over a quarter of a mile near Ocean Parkway on Jones Beach Island.
+While the Suffolk County Police Department knew their missing-person search might end tragically, they were unprepared for what they found: four bodies, spread over a quarter of a mile near Ocean Parkway and Giglo Beach on Jones Beach Island.
 The women—Amber Lynn Costello, Melissa Barthelemy, Maureen Brainard-Barnes, Megan Waterman—had been buried in the sand and brush in burlap sacks.
 Like Gilbert, all the women were prostitutes in their 20s who had solicited clientele via the adult classified section of Craigslist.

 Shannan Gilbert remained at large for another year, before her remains were discovered in December 2011.
 In the years that followed, more women’s remains would be discovered in the pine barrens on the eastern half of the island.

 Several of the women had been missing for a long time—Brainard-Barnes had disappeared more than three years earlier, in 2007.
 According to Robert Kolker, an investigative journalist and author who wrote Lost Girls: An Unsolved American Mystery about the killings, the police—both in Suffolk County and elsewhere—would have shown these missing-persons cases greater urgency and respect had the women worked in a different profession.